-There is central heating throughout, a well-equipped kitchen, free wifi, television in every room, and ample amenities to cater for all of your holiday needs.
+There is central heating throughout, a well-equipped kitchen, fast fibre broadband, television in every room, and ample amenities to cater for all of your holiday needs.
 You can even ask amazon echo to turn up the heating, play your music via bluetooth, or for a local weather forecast.
 Please contact me if you think you require something that doesn’t appear on the amenities list, and I’ll do all I can to try to accommodate your request.

 The property sits within its own garden grounds, including a driveway for up to 3 cars.
 The garden is fully fenced, making it ideal for children and dogs.
 Pets are welcome by arrangement, and there is plenty opportunity for beautiful riverside walks on the doorstep.
 The gate at the bottom of the garden opens straight onto the Speyside Way and guests can turn right towards Aberlour or left towards Grantown-on-Spey on foot or bicycle.
 Take time to look around and you stand a good chance of spotting plenty of local wildlife, including red squirrels, otters, jumping salmon, deer, hares and rabbits, and many species of birds and birds of prey.